 If a doctor failed to diagnose a fatal disease or condition, they have committed negligence that led to your loved one’s death.
 If a surgeon made a mistake while operating on your loved one, they have committed negligence.
 These aren’t always immediately apparent.

-There are other circumstances which can impact the timeframe you have to file a wrongful death case.
+There are other circumstances that can impact the time frame you have to file a wrongful death case.
 This includes when the claim is against the government.

 Wrongful Death Damages

-There are two parties in Florida that are able to receive compensation and damages after a wrongful death lawsuit.
-These are the survivors and the estate.
+There are two parties in Florida that are able to receive compensation and damages after a wrongful death lawsuit: The survivors and the estate.

-The estate is able to receive compensation for lost earnings, the loss of net accumulations, and medical and funeral expenses.
-Net accumulations refers to a jury’s decision over how much money the victim would have left their estate.
+The estate can receive compensation for lost earnings, the loss of net accumulations, and medical and funeral expenses.
+Net accumulation refers to a jury’s decision over how much money the victim would have left their estate.

 Florida used to limit the amount of pain and suffering damages the survivors and estate could recover in medical malpractice cases.
 It was set to one million dollars for cases against medical practitioners and increased to one and a half million dollars if a non-medical practitioner.
 In late 2017, this cap was struck down by the Florida Supreme Court.

-If your loved one has been the victim of wrongful death, you deserve the best legal representation possible.
-You already have to deal with the emotionally-fraught experience of mourning their loss, you shouldn’t also have to deal with a complicated maze of legal requirements.
+If your loved one has been the victim of wrongful death, you deserve high-quality legal representation.
+You already have to deal with the emotionally fraught experience of mourning their loss – you shouldn’t also have to deal with a complicated maze of legal requirements.

 Thankfully, you have The Berman Law Group on your side.
-Our team of wrongful death attorneys in Florida are here to help.
+Our wrongful death attorneys are here to help.
 With decades of collective experience, they know exactly how to make sure the parties responsible for your loved one’s death are held accountable.

 Call The Berman Law Group today at (800) 883-5206.